Reformation Day: History

 The Ninety-five Theses were quickly translated from Latin into German, printed, and widely copied, making the controversy one of the first in history to be aided by the printing press.
 Within two weeks, copies of the theses had spread throughout Germany; within two months throughout Europe.

 Luther's writings circulated widely, reaching France, England, and Italy as early as 1519.
 Students thronged to Wittenberg to hear Luther speak.
 He published a short commentary on Galatians and his Work on the Psalms.
 This early part of Luther's career was one of his most creative and productive.
 Three of his best-known works were published in 1520: To the Christian Nobility of the German Nation, On the Babylonian Captivity of the Church, and On the Freedom of a Christian.

 The parish order for the New Church in Regensburg states that the Reformation of the city is to be observed the first Sunday after 15 October, every year.
 This document may be from 1567, however the dating is uncertain.
 The 1569 church order in Pomerania states that the Reformation was to be observed on St. Martin's Day, which falls on 11 November.
 The hundredth anniversary of the Reformation, celebrated throughout the Protestant areas of Germany, was observed from 31 October to 1 November 1617, but a standard annual observance began much later, sometime after the two hundredth anniversary commemoration in 1717.
 The first annual observance was instituted by John George II, Elector of Saxony in his domains in 1667.

 Significance

 It is celebrated among various Protestants, especially by Lutheran and Reformed Churches.
 Due to ecumenical movements, some other Christian groups now tend to acknowledge or co-participate in church services celebrating Reformation Day.
-That includes the Roman Catholic Church, as well as various Protestant denominations that are neither Lutheran nor Reformed, i.e. lack a direct connection to religious events of the 16th century Europe.
+That includes the Roman Catholic Church, as well as various Protestant denominations that are neither Lutheran or Reformed, i.e. those that lack a direct connection to religious events of the 16th century Europe.

-In the United States churches often transfer the holiday, so that it falls on the Sunday (called Reformation Sunday) on or before 31 October, with All Saints' Day moved to the Sunday on or after 1 November.
+In the United States, churches often transfer the holiday, so that it falls on the Sunday (called Reformation Sunday) on or before 31 October, with All Saints' Day moved to the Sunday on or after 1 November.